Haldhar Nag: Works

-In addition, he is also an film actor.
-Acted in two Sambalpuri films Sahamate Maa Samalei and Maa Budhi Kamgei Kathani, and made a cameo appearance in the 2015 Hindi film Kaun Kitne Paani Mein.
+Additionally, he has acted in two Sambalpuri films Sahamate Maa Samalei and Maa Budhi Kamgei Kathani.
+He also made a small appearance in the 2015 Hindi film Kaun Kitne Paani Mein.

-Literary style

-His poetry is based on issues of daily life such as social issues, nature, religion and fighting oppression.

-Translation
+Translations

 Dinesh Kumar Mali being honored in a literary program organized by Haldhar Nag's Samvad Sahitya Ghar, Angul.

-In the year 2020, translations of "Haldhar Nag Ka kavya- Sansar" into Hindi from Sambalpuri by renowned Hindi writer and translator Dinesh Kumar Mali were released and intensively discussed by participants from India and abroad during a two-day international seminar organized by Professor Jaishankar Babu, head of the Department of Hindi, Pondicherry University, and under the guidance of its vice-chancellor Professor Gurmeet Singh.
+In the year 2020, Hindi writer and translator Dinesh Kumar Mali translated and his released his poems in the book Haldhar Nag ka kavya-sansar.
+The book was intensively discussed by participants from India and abroad during a two-day international seminar organized by the Department of Hindi, Pondicherry University.

-In 2021, under the joint editorship of Professor Jaishankar Babu and translator Dinesh Kumar Mali, the book "'Haldhar ke Lok-sahitya par vimarsh'" and the book "Ramayan Prasangon par Haldhar ke Kavya aur yugin Vimarsh " were translated by Dinesh Kumar Mali based on Ramayana contexts and published by Pandulipi Prakashan from New Delhi.

-In November 2022, after becoming popular in the Hindi Belt, the books were honoured by Haldhar Nag with Dr Ram Manohar Tripathi Lok Seva Samman on the Silver Jubilee eve of Acharya Mahavir Prasad Dwivedi Smruti Sanrakshan Abhiyan under the leadership of Gaurav Awasthi in the auditorium of Firoz Gandhi College, Rae Bareli.
+In 2021, the book Haldhar ke Lok-sahitya par vimarsh and the book Ramayan Prasangon par Haldhar ke Kavya aur yugin Vimarsh were also translated by Mali based on Ramayana contexts and published by Pandulipi Prakashan from New Delhi.
+They were edited by Prof. Jaishankar Babu.
+In November 2022, the books were honoured by Nag with the Dr Ram Manohar Tripathi Lok Seva Samman award.

-Dressing

-Haldhar Nag is usually barefoot and does not wear any shoes.
-(Note: But in this photo, he is wearing flip-flops.)
-Because he often wore a white vest and dhoti to attend events, he has been called "The Vest Poet".
-He has said before, that wearing these clothes made him feel "good and open".

-Social media
+Popular media

 Haldhar Nag on stage, in 2018.

-Advertising filmmaker and documentary director Bharatbala aimed to produce 1,000 short films under the banner Virtual Bharat, in which unpublished stories by Nag would be narrated by lyricist and film director Sampooran Singh Kalra, also known as Gulzar.

-His narration in this short film begins with "I am writing a letter to you, Haldhar.
-Son of the soil of Sambalpur, this Adivasi poet.
-His language is Sambalpuri."
+Documentary director Bharatbala aimed to produce 1,000 which featured unpublished stories by Nag, narrated by lyricist and film director Gulzar.
+His narration in this short film begins with, 'I am writing a letter to you, Haldhar, son of the soil of Sambalpur, this Adivasi poet.
+His language is Sambalpuri.'
 As part of the series, Gulzar narrated a brief summary of Nag in the approximately 8-minute long story Virtual Bharat, which is a collection of short stories about India.
 Following the release of the film, Gulzar also sent Nag ₹50,000 as a token of appreciation.

-Research centre
+Awards

+In the year 2016, Nag received the Padma Shri award, from The 13th president of India Pranab Mukherjee for his contribution to the Sambalpuri language.
+In 2019, Nag was awarded an honorary doctorate in literature by Sambalpur University.

-In April 2016, the government of Odisha announced that a Sambalpuri language and literature research centre at Ghens village in Bargarh district will be established soon under his name.
+In April 2016, the then Odisha chief minister Naveen Patnaik announced that a Sambalpuri language and literature research center, named after Nag, would be established soon at the Ghens village in the Bargarh district.